DennisPiecha/DCI-Project-Group-4-/README.md

 #### randomRecipe

-- App für tolle Rezepte
+- Eine App für tolle Rezepte
 - Mit nur einer Zutat bekommt man 3 Rezepte

 ### How to use this Project